abz-conf/abz-conf.github.io/.github/src/content/site/2025/DoctoralSymposium.md

 The ABZ PhD Symposium is an international forum for PhD students studying all areas related to state based formal methods for software and system development.

-This forum is a good opportunity for PhD students to
+This forum is a good opportunity to

 - bring together PhD students and established and known researchers of the state based formal methods community,
 - provide PhD students with fruitful feedback and advice on their research approach,